automated-bots/GitLab-Bot/README.md

 cp .env.example .env
 ```

-And adapt the `.env` file.
-Then start the bot, using:
+Adapt the `.env` file to your settings.

 ```sh
 npm start
 ```

-You can also change the port, by setting the `PORT` environment variable.

-It's adviced to run the bot behind a reverse proxy (eg. Nginx).
+In production we use Docker, see [docker-compose.yml](docker-compose.yml) file to start the Docker container leveraging Docker Compose.
+It's advised to run the bot behind a reverse proxy (eg. Nginx).

+Start the container using: `docker compose up` or start in the background using: `docker compose up -d`.
+_Note:_ If you instaled Docker Compose manually, the script name is `docker-compose` instead of `docker compose`.

 ### Testing